ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Learned about css box model finally in detail and practiced typing.

 **Thoughts**: I'm happy I've learned this.
 Gonna try and apply for the graphics design course tomorrow.

+### Day 11: August 15th

+**Today's progress**: Learned further about css box model in detail and practiced somethings.
+I also practiced typing.

+**Thoughts**: It's reslly cool to learn about details of how these things work.
+There are so many variables and rules and that's both challenging and fun.